Can There Be a Silver Lining Around

 King Solomon

-The wisest of all men, King Solomon, says in Ecclesiastes that there is no person alive who has not sinned.
-Some two thousand years ago, the Talmud spoke of personality forces that are essential for the promotion of society, but when uncontrolled bring havoc to the world.
+Over 3,000 years ago, the wise King Solomon of Ancient Israel noted "there is no man so wholly righteous on earth that he only does good and never sins."
+Ecclesiastes (7:20).
+Some time later, the Talmud spoke of personality forces that are essential for the promotion of society, but when uncontrolled bring havoc to the world.

 Dr. Sigmund Freud, the father of psychoanalysis, warned against a run-away id (that part of the personality that harbors aggression and sex) when unmonitored by the ego (portion of personality that exerts logic, reason, and planning), and the person's superego (conscience).
 More recently, Albert Ellis, Ph.D., father of REBT (Rational Emotive Behavioral Therapy) focused on the interplay among the rational, emotional, and behavioral aspects of each person while continually noting that we are all fallible.